golumb/reliable-downloader/questions.md

 Yesterday evening I disabled my wifi adapter in order to test internet cuts, and discovered, that httpclient gets into a deadlock.
 I could not fix that using client.Timeout or cancelTokenSource.CancelAfter(...).
 I spent two sad hours trying things with it, but no luck.
+The only positive outcome of this, was that I saw that my while (!successForThisChunk) statement should have been a few lines higher.

 This morning, I tried WebClient instead, and that worked.
 It's now tolerating me disabling wifi adapter.